Labor Elektrische Antriebe und Leistungselektronik

 Laboratory engine test benches

-The developed control and regulation methods can be tested in the laboratory on a variety of engine test benches of different power classes.
+The developed feed-back and feed-forward control methods can be tested in the laboratory on a variety of engine test benches of different power classes.
 The most powerful is a back-to-back test stand consisting of an asynchronous machine with a rated output of 81 kW and a permanent magnet excited synchronous machine with a rated output of 67 kW.
 It is characterised by the fact that in stationary operation only the power loss must be drawn from the grid.
 The essential part of the motor or generator power applied by the respective machines flows energy-efficiently in the circuit within the test bench via the inverters feeding them, which are connected to one another via a common DC link.

 Equipment